realSina/realSina/README.md

 # Hi, I'm Sina! 👋

-I'm a **Backend Developer** with a passion for PHP.
+I'm a **Backend Developer** with a passion for PHP and Python.
 I started coding in 2015 with C++, and since then, I've been building scalable and efficient backend systems. 🚀

 ## 🔧 Technologies:
 - **Languages**: C++, PHP, HTML5, Python